mesosphere/universe/tutorial/GetStarted.md

   * Use Marathon REST API Directly and
   * Deploy your service as a package

 Deploying your service using the package approach makes your life easier and service management efficient.
 Once you have a running DC/OS cluster, you would be able to browse packages in the dashboard.
+A package constitutes of the four required configuration files and all the external links those configuration files point to.

+Package implicitly relies on marathon as the definition provided by package is converted to a marathon app template.
+However, marathon doesn't know about package.
 By the end of this guide, you will be able to build, publish, and browse your package in the cluster.

 ### This repository

-- You can refer to to **schema** in `/repo/meta/schema` folder.
+- v4 is the latest version
 - The packages are located in `/repo/packages` folder.
 - This tutorial is in `/tutorial` folder
+- You can refer to to **schema** in `/repo/meta/schema` folder.
+This folder has
+  - config-schema.json that refers to the schema of the config.json
+  - package-schema.json that refers to the schema of the package.json
+  - v3-resource-schema.json that refers to the schema of the resource.json for the v3 and v4 packages
+  - repo-schema.json files are not for developer understanding.

 ## Create a package
 Let us build a simple python http server, which, when receives a Get or a Post, responds with the current time at the server.
 We will start with this and build a package that provides this python server as a service.